 This bill establishes an advance universal newborn screening program to be administered by the Secretary of Health and Environment in Kansas.
-It mandates the implementation of an educational program for healthcare providers and the public regarding certain conditions identified by the Secretary, which include congenital hypothyroidism, galactosemia, and phenylketonuria.
-The bill also outlines the provision of recognized screening tests for these conditions, a follow-up program for infants with abnormal results, and the maintenance of a registry for tracking cases.
-Additionally, it allows for the reimbursement of treatment services for diagnosed conditions, with specific provisions based on the income of the individuals responsible for the diagnosed infants.
+It mandates the implementation of an educational program for healthcare providers and the public regarding various conditions identified by the Secretary, including congenital hypothyroidism, galactosemia, and phenylketonuria.
+The bill also outlines the provision of recognized screening tests for these conditions, the establishment of a follow-up program for infants with abnormal screening results, and the maintenance of a registry for tracking cases.
+Additionally, it allows for the reimbursement of treatment services for diagnosed conditions, with specific provisions based on the income of the individuals responsible for the diagnosed child.

-The bill amends existing laws to remove references to "genetic diseases detectable with the same specimen" and instead focuses on "conditions identified by the secretary."
-It also repeals previous sections of law that are no longer applicable.
-The Kansas newborn screening fund is established to support the program, with provisions for the transfer of funds to ensure its operation.
-The Secretary is tasked with adopting rules and regulations to determine eligibility for reimbursement and to ensure the efficacy of the newborn screening program.
-Overall, the bill aims to enhance the health and welfare of newborns through comprehensive screening and support services.
+The bill amends existing laws, specifically K.S.A.
+2024 Supp.
+65-180, K.S.A.
+65-181, and K.S.A.
+65-183, to reflect these changes, including the deletion of references to "genetic diseases detectable with the same specimen" and the inclusion of "conditions identified by the secretary."
+It also establishes the Kansas newborn screening fund to support the program financially, with a provision for transferring funds necessary for the program's operation.
+The bill aims to enhance the health and welfare of newborns through comprehensive screening and support services while ensuring that the program is adequately funded and managed.

 Statutes affected: As introduced: 65-181, 65-180, 65-183